AdeDZY/SIGIR19-BERT-IR/README.md

-# SIGIR19-BERT-IR: Deeper Text Understanding for IR with Contextual NeuralLanguage Modeling
+# SIGIR19-BERT-IR: Deeper Text Understanding for IR with Contextual Neural Language Modeling
-Repo of code and data for SIGIR-19 short paper "Deeper Text Understanding for IR with Contextual NeuralLanguage Modeling"
+Repo of code and data for SIGIR-19 short paper "Deeper Text Understanding for IR with Contextual Neural Language Modeling"

 [Find the paper on arXiv](https://arxiv.org/abs/1905.09217v1)